How To Live ‘The Good Life’ in a Car, Van, RV, Bus, Boat, etc.

 Some people have been humbled in their lives with #CurveBalls.
 They have been forced to live with very little because they were laid off from their jobs or had to deal with some type of injury or illness.
 Many times this happened because they were working in high pressured jobs, where they were treated poorly by their superiors.

-As soon as they found another job or got better, they went back and got back into the #RatRace because they had no other ACTION PLAN for their lives.
-But now they do!
-However, many people who embrace the #MinimalistLifestyle and/or get off the grid, do give up their freedom and return.
+As soon as they got better, they went back and got back into the #RatRace because they had no other ACTION PLAN for their lives.
+Many do end up giving up their freedom and return.

-Once you win your freedom, many people go back to #RatRace because they never learned how to generate “meaning” in their lives.
+Once you win your freedom, many people go back into the #RatRace because they never learned how to generate “meaning” in their lives.
 What you need to do is generate “meaning” in your life.
-Once you get FREE meaning is the thrill of personal evolution.
+Once you get FREE “meaning” is the thrill of personal evolution.
 You can feel it in yourself.

-Personal evolution is a change of perspective and a shifting view of yourself in the world and your role in the world and in your life.
-It is finding ways to adapt to life and to improve the way you handle relationships and situations.
+Personal evolution is a ‘change of perspective’ and a ‘shifting view’ of yourself in the world.
+It is finding ways to adapt to your life and to improve the way you handle relationships and situations.

-To evolve means you develop a deepening self-awareness and constant improvement of your skills and natural abilities.
+To evolve means you develop deep self-awareness and constant improvement of your skills and natural abilities.
 It is the ability to create your life in accordance with your unique vision.